Sa (Islamic measure): Meaning for Islamic teachings

 Like the Mudd, the Sāʿ has an additional symbolic and religious meaning in Islam than simply a measurement.
-According to a hadith referred to by Anas ibn Malik in different versions and is also found in Sahih al-Bukhari, Muhammad asked Allah on the return from the Battle of Khaybar to bless the Sāʿ and the Mudd of the Muslims.
+According to a hadith referred to by Anas ibn Malik in different versions and is also found in Sahih al-Bukhari, Muhammad asked God on the return from the Battle of Khaybar to bless the Sāʿ and the Mudd of the Muslims.

 The Sāʿ is especially important for the measurement of the Zakat al-fitr, a beautiful alms-giving that must be done on Eid al-Fitr.
 This alms has the value of one Sāʿ of grain per family member.
 According to Islamic tradition, this value was established by Muhammad in the year 2 of the Hijra (623/624 AD).
 In the absence of a Mudd or Sā measure, the amount of grain for the Zakāt al-fitr can also be measured with the two hands held together; four of these double handfuls are considered equal to one Sāʿ.
 In Fès, the rule was that in the occasion that needy people received a larger amount of grain in the distribution of zakāt al-fitr by their neighbors, they would have to pass on the surplus to other needy people.
 You should only keep one Sāʿ per family member.

 Special Sāʿ-measuring vessels were produced for the metering of the Zakāt al-fitr.
 For example, for the merinid sultan Abu al-Hasan Ali ibn Othman (reigned 1331-1351), a vessel was made from copper, which should represent the "Sāʿ of the Prophet."
 An inscription attached to the vessel contains a long Isnad, over which the calibration of the measuring vessel could be retraced to the prophet's companion, Zaid ibn Thabit.

 Based on hadith, the Sāʿ is also considered to be the minimum amount of water that must be available to perform a valid ghusl.

 Use of the Sāʿ for non-ritual purposes is recorded only in the Arabian Peninsula.
 Al-Maqdisī reports that the Arabs had two different Sāʿ units on the ships, a small one for compensating sailors, and a large one used for commercial transactions.